|

-Chris Parker and I pulled up to the station in Knightstown and got out to start our pre trip picture taking.
+Chris Parker and I drove up to the Knightstown station and started our pre-trip photography.

 View of the train and Knightstown Station.